 University Technology Services recognizes the need to protect the confidentiality, integrity, and availability of institutional information technology resources and works to comply with obligations from a number of sources, including federal and state laws and regulations, contractual obligations, and the ethical commitment to protect privacy of data entrusted to the university.

-Quick steps to protect your desktop, laptop and other mobile devices:
+Quick steps to protect your accounts, desktop, laptop and other mobile devices:

 - Enable a firewall on your computer to prevent other computers or devices from accessing services running on your computer without your knowledge.